honeycombio/mongodbtools/README.md

 Two packages.
 One for ingesting mongodb logs (logparser) and the other for query normalization (queryshape).

+## Stats script

+scripts/mongo_stats.sh is a shell script that collects some statistics from the server and the mongo instance and submits them to Honeycomb.
+It is a template for you use in creating your own stats scripts - it might work for you as is but likely needs modification to fit your environment (for example, credentials to talk to Mongo).

+It is intended to be run from cron every minute - internally it runs 4 times, submitting statistics every 15 seconds.

 ## Thanks

 The logparser package is spiritually derived from Travis Cline's PEG